The Best Multisport Watches Compared

 Polar Grit X vs Garmin Instinct Solar

-The next matchup is the Polar Grit X and the Garmin Instinct Solar.
+Next up is the Polar Grit X against the Garmin Instinct Solar.

 Polar Grit X